Middle Grade Novel

 “Anna is a relatable heroine … Highly Recommended.”

 An essay appears in the anthology Waiting (University of Alberta Press, 2018).
 Grain Magazine published a short story called ‘Stolen’ in issue 42.3.
+Prairie Fire published ‘Floating’ in issue 42.2.
 ‘Life and Good Fortune’ was a finalist for the 2017 carte blanche/CNFC Creative Non-Fiction Prize.
-‘Personal Flotation Devices’ won the Calgary Foundation’s 2016 Brenda Strathern Writing Prize.
+‘Personal Flotation Devices’ won the Calgary Foundation’s Brenda Strathern Writing Prize.
 She worked as a journalist at the Winnipeg Free Press and the Ottawa Citizen, as well as the CBC, where she helped create a project that won an Alberta Film and Television Award.

 Ms. Edgar holds an MFA in Creative Writing from the University of British Columbia.
 She currently teaches at Mount Royal University and the Alexandra Writers’ Centre Society.
-Mount Royal University students have won several awards for projects created in her classroom, including the Canadian Association of Journalists Student Award of Excellence (2018 and 2017), the MRU Faculty of Business and Communications Student Research Days Award (2019), and the Emerge Media Award for Multimedia Production (2018).
+Mount Royal University students have won several awards for projects created in her classroom, including the Canadian Association of Journalists Student Award of Excellence (2017, 2018 and 2020), the MRU Faculty of Business and Communications Student Research Days Award (2019), and the Emerge Media Award for Multimedia Production (2018 and 2020).
 She enjoys judging Alberta’s magazine awards and the International Regional Magazine Awards.

 Patti Edgar would like to acknowledge the support of the Calgary Arts Foundation, the Alberta Foundation for the Arts and the Access Copyright Foundation.